darkwyld/SimpleESI/README.md

 Callbacks allow to react to responses the moment these arrive, and before all requests have been answered and before execution ends.
 This speeds up applications by exploiting the ESI server’s ability to respond to requests out of order.

-Using the `meta()`-method to set global variables at the beginning of a script and to save their content at the end allows to create persistent variables, which will keep their content beyond the scope of the script.
+Using the `meta()`-method, to set global variables at the beginning of a script and to save their content at the end, allows to create persistent variables, which will keep their content beyond the scope of a script.
 The lines at the end of the example:

 ```php
 $esi->meta('GLOBALS', [ 'Stations' => $Stations,
                         'Systems'  => $Systems ]);
 ```

 store the contents of the two variables `$Stations` and `$Systems` together with their names in an associative array under a key named `'GLOBALS'`.
-When the example is run and executes
+When the example is run again and it executes:

 ```php
 $GLOBALS += $esi->meta('GLOBALS') ?: [];